virajpandya/sapphire/README.md

 # sapphire
-sapphire is a is a modular, automatically differentiable, multi-GPU-parallelized, open-source framework for evolving and understanding galaxy populations as dynamical systems.
+sapphire is a modular, automatically differentiable, multi-GPU-parallelized, open-source framework for evolving and understanding galaxy populations as dynamical systems.
 The code is written from scratch entirely in JAX (Bradbury et al. 2018) using the diffrax differential equation solver package (Kidger 2022). sapphire bridges astrophysics, cosmology, numerics, dynamics and statistics in new ways to enable:
 - sensitivity analysis for galaxy astrophysics with Jacobians
 - gradient descent with adam for efficient parameter optimization
 - fast, exact Fisher uncertainty forecasts